McDonald's Corporation (MCD). Below are some highlights from the above linked analysis:

-MCD is trading at a discount to 2.) and 3.) above.
-The stock is trading at a 20.2% discount to its calculated fair value of $110.66.
-MCD earned a Star in this section since it is trading at a fair value.
+MCD is trading at a premium to all four valuations above.
+The stock is trading at a slight premium to its calculated fair value of $96.94.
+MCD did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 1. Free Cash Flow Payout